SiberiaField/parallelism_NSU/lab_1/README.md

 | TIME 0.61224 sec | TIME 0.632357 sec |
 | TYPE float | TYPE double |

-3. Run `make clean` if you want to delete programm and its objects files.
+3. Run `make clean` if you want to delete program and its objects files.